National Preservation Partners Network

 Celebrating America 250 in Philadelphia

-Walking Tour and Visits of Iconic Philadelphia Landmarks
+Walking Tour of Old City and Visits of Iconic Philadelphia Landmarks

 Dinner on Your Own